Jill Officer

 Robin Niven

-First elected 2021 — Current term ends 2025
+First elected 2021 — Current term ends 2026

 Robin Niven from Scotland was elected to the World Curling Board in September 2021 for a four year term.
+This initial term was extended by one year following the Board election restructure.

 Niven is a Rural Entrepreneur with business interests ranging from farming, renewables, hospitality, retail, and sports all hosted on the family farm unit.